OrienteerBAP/Orienteer-Guidebook/create_a_hello_world_widget.md

 # Create a "Hello World" Widget

 1. Create a new java class for your widget.
 For example `HelloWorldWidget`.
 This class should extend `org.orienteer.core.widget.AbstractWidget` or one of its child classes.
-3. Create an html file with the same name as your class in the same package.
+3. Create an html file with the same name as your class in the same java package.
 For example `HelloWorldWidget.html`.
 Fill the file as shown below.
 4. Annotate your class with `@Widget` annotation and specify required characteristics of the widget.
 5. Ensure that package with your widget is enabled for scanning in a module.
 It should contain something like this: `registerWidgets("com.mycompany.mypackage");`